-- Bekhzad S. Yuldashev, Academician of AS RU, professor, Director of the Institute of Nuclear Physics AS RU (1990 – 2006);
+- Bekhzod S. Yuldashev, Academician of AS RU, professor, Director of the Institute of Nuclear Physics AS RU (1990 – 2006);

 - Umar S. Salikhbaev, professor, Director of Institute of Nuclear Physics AS RU.

-Academician Tolib M. Muminov, Director of the National University of Uzbekistan named after Mirzo Ulugbek is currently member of the Scientific Council of JINR
+Bekhzod S. Yuldashev, President of the Academy of Sciences of the Republic of Uzbekistan is currently member of the Scientific Council of JINR

 Mirzayusuf M. Musakhanov, Professor of the Department of Nuclear Physics of the National University of Uzbekistan, was elected at different times as a member of the JINR Scientific Council.

 The languages of international communication at JINR are Russian and English.
 However, one can hear the speech in many languages in Dubna, including the languages of JINR member-states when the countrymen, the representatives of the same expatriates’ community (the national groups of JINR), meet each other.